GLVictoria/GLVictoria/README.md

 <!-- ASCII Art Footer -->
 ```
 ╭─────────────────────────────────────────────────────────────╮
-│  "The best way to predict the future is to invent it."     │
+│  💻 Code • 🎨 Design • 🚀 Deploy • 🔁 Repeat                │
+│                                                             │
+│  "Making the web a better, more user-friendly place—       │
-│                                        - Alan Kay           │
+│   one project at a time."                                  │
 ╰─────────────────────────────────────────────────────────────╯
 ```